wp-plugins/ofeatures-customer-service/readme.txt

 6. On the left side menu you can find a Support Panel button, which lets you log into oFeatures from the WordPress admin panel.

 == Screenshots ==
-1. Support Ticket System - settings
+1. Support Panel - Request list and active live chat conversation
+2. Statistics - Dashboard
+3. Statistics - Customer Feedback chart
+4. Statistics - Customer Feedback summary
+5. Quick search - Thanks to “Quick Search” you have the option of searching requests from clients in a convenient way
+6. Quick search - Advanced mode
-2. Support Ticket System widget - example theme
+7. Support Ticket System - Settings
-3. Contact Form widget - example theme
+8. Contact Form widget - Example theme
-4. Support Panel - request list and active live chat conversation
+9. Support Ticket System widget - Example theme
-5. Publishing - Shortcodes
+10. Publishing - Shortcodes

 == Changelog ==
 = 1.0 =